TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-11-06-wow-to-change-php-code-with-abstract-syntax-tree.md

 </blockquote>

  Which one would you pick?
-If you're lazy like me and hate reading code and writing code, the 2nd one.
+If you're **lazy like me and hate reading code and writing code** over and over again, the 2nd one.

 ## What work can `nikic/PHP-Parser` do for us?

-Saying that, we skip the read-feature of this package.
-To drop at least one awesome packages that is using it like that - [PHPStan](https://github.com/phpstan/phpstan).
+Saying that, **we skip the read-feature** of this package - it's used by [PHPStan](https://github.com/phpstan/phpstan) or [BetterReflection](https://github.com/Roave/BetterReflection) - and **move right to the writing-feature**.
 Btw, back in 2012, even [Fabien wanted to use it in PHP CS Fixer](https://github.com/nikic/PHP-Parser/issues/41), but it wasn't ready yet.

-### Ok, so when we say *modify* and *AST* together, what can you brainstorm?
+### When we say *modify* and *AST* together, what can you brainstorm?

 - change method name
 - change class name